Patterns for Blockchain Data Migration: Blockchain Migration Scenarios

-\item [4.
-Genesis and Transactions] – Initial state and all subsequent TXs are migrated to the target BC to recreate state and full history.
-This enables the nonprofit to preserve the integrity of the data and facilitate auditing by recreating state and history on the target BC.
+\item \textit{Genesis and Transactions} – Initial states and all subsequent transactions are migrated to the target blockchain to recreate the global state and full history.
+This enables the nonprofit to preserve the integrity of the data and facilitate auditing.

-\item [5.
-Blockchain History] – Full history of source BC (including state, TXs, SCs, and block headers) are migrated to the target BC for load shedding read-only queries, transparency, or auditing.
+\item \textit{Blockchain History} – Full history of the source blockchain (including state, transactions, smart contracts, and blocks) are migrated to the target blockchain.
+This enables the nonprofit to facilitate transparency, auditing, and data analytics.